ALIENHHY/ALIENHHY.github.io/_pages/About.md

 ---
 * **Large Language Model:** Particularly focus on its application, optimization and security.
 * **Machine Learning:** Exploring data-driven methods to enhance decision-making processes.
+* **Intelligent Robotics:** I have won Gold Award at the VEX Robotics World Championship.

 As an undergraduate student, I am still actively exploring and shaping my research interests.
 My past research experience spans projects in ***computer vision***, ***cryptography*** and ***federated learning***, all of which I find deeply fascinating too.